BrewPi/brewpi-userdocs/source/advanced-setups/multiple-arduinos-single-rpi.rst

 | SCRIPTPATH | | Set to the full path of the script instance that corresponds to this cron job.
 Do not include a trailing slash. |
 +------------+--------------------------------------------------------------------------------------------------------------------+

 ``--config $SCRIPTPATH/settings/config.cfg`` is specified for both invocations of the script in the cron job so that BrewPi's process monitoring can see that each script instance is unique.
-For a description of the rest of the items in the cron job command, see the `manual installation process cron job page <../manual-brewpi-install/setting-up-cron>`_.
+For a description of the rest of the items in the cron job command, see the :doc:`manual installation process cron job page <../manual-brewpi-install/setting-up-cron>`.

 Updating
 --------